Bicycle Network: Metro Routes

 June 2012 This important transport link desperately needs funding from the Baillieu State Government.
 Due to a state of confusion within Parks Victoria the local Ranger has been allowed to dictate policy to head office that the Main Yarra Trail should not be sealed, despite staff stating that they are tired of wasting maintenance funding on repeated repairs to a dishevelled gravel path and Parks Victoria demanding sealed paths on all other Metropolitan Trail Network projects over many years.
 Luckily there is a solution nearby.
 Residents have strongly opposed the Eaglemont Boulevard be returned to a road, wanting to keep it as a local access only space and not encourage rat running; An understandable position.
-However, Bicycle Network Victoria believes that the same opposition does not exist for a shared path along this space, in fact it could help the locals to retain the amenity they are so fiercely protecting.
+However, Bicycle Network believes that the same opposition does not exist for a shared path along this space, in fact it could help the locals to retain the amenity they are so fiercely protecting.

-Bicycle Network Victoria is calling upon the Baillieu State Government to design and fund this path immediately.
+Bicycle Network is calling upon the Baillieu State Government to design and fund this path immediately.
 This would be a great congestion busting initiative in an area with few alternatives for commuters.

 Path Link needs your support

 March 2008 Banyule City Council have proposed a path link between the Main Yarra Trail and Gruyure Crescent (refer green line on map below).
-Bicycle Network Victoria has recently been told that the Council is considering withdrawing the proposal.
+Bicycle Network has recently been told that the Council is considering withdrawing the proposal.
 This link needs your support.